cloudfright/blog/cloudfright-blog/content/posts/hello-hugo-pt1.md

 ## Configuration

-Hugo is driven by configuration a [configuration file](https://www.engino.co.uk/content-text/configuration/) in yaml, toml, or JSON format.
-The configuration file, config.yaml defines gloabl site properites along with menu structure and taxonomies.
-There's a lot you can do with the configuration, so I'll just cover the basics.
+Hugo is driven by a [configuration file](https://www.engino.co.uk/content-text/configuration/) which can be in yaml, toml, or JSON format.
+The configuration file defines global site properties along with menu structure and taxonomies.

-For my site, I wanted to start with a basic [menu structure](https://gohugo.io/content-management/menus/) so I choose this
+For my site, I wanted to start with a basic [menu structure](https://gohugo.io/content-management/menus/)

 ```yaml
 menu: